meltyourface/blank/posts/Cultus-of-a-hidden-elite/Ritual-to-Invoke-the-Obsidian-Seraphim-for-Supernatural-Aid/index.md

 ## Rite of the Obsidian Seraphim

-Objective: Invoke the Obsidian Seraphim, a powerful and enigmatic entity, to assist the Cultus of the hidden elite in their secretive endeavors and further their aims.
+**Objective**: Invoke the Obsidian Seraphim, a powerful and enigmatic entity, to assist the Cultus of the hidden elite in their secretive endeavors and further their aims.

-Timing: The rite must be performed during the New Moon, when the celestial energies are most conducive to accessing the metaphysical.
+**Timing**: The rite must be performed during the New Moon, when the celestial energies are most conducive to accessing the metaphysical.

 Preparatory and Cleansing Procedures: